Contrastive Learning Is Spectral Clustering On Similarity Graph: Background

-To provide a clearer interpretation of the definition, we can break down the expression $\Omega(\bfW) \Pi_{(i,j)\in [n]^2} \bfpi_{i,j}^{\bfW_{i,j}}$ into two parts.
-Firstly, $\Omega(\bfW)$ checks if each row $i$ of $\bfW$ has exactly one out-going edge.
-Therefore, only subgraphs with a unitary out-degree will be preserved, while subgraphs with other out-degree values will be filtered out.
+To provide a clearer interpretation of the definition, we can break down the expression $\Omega(\bfW) \Pi_{(i,j)\in [n]^2} \bfpi_{i,j}^{\bfW_{i,j}}$ into two parts. {Firstly, if we view $\bfW$ as the adjacency of a graph, the unitary out-degree filter $\Omega(\bfW)$ checks if each node $i$ of the graph has exactly one out-going edge.} Therefore, only subgraphs with a unitary out-degree will be preserved, while subgraphs with other out-degree values will be filtered out.
 As we will see later, this exactly corresponds to the setting that the InfoNCE loss uses exactly one positive neighbor.
 Secondly, $\Pi_{(i,j)\in [n]^2} \bfpi_{i,j}^{\bfW_{i,j}}$ multiplies the scores of each edge in $\bfpi$ compared with $\bfW_{i,j}$.
-This multiplication results in the unnormalized likelihood of $\bfW$ under $\bfpi$.
+This multiplication results in the un-normalized likelihood of $\bfW$ under $\bfpi$, it is noticeable that the constraint of single outgoing edge of each node that ensures that the multiplication results reflect the consistent of $\bfW$ and $\bfpi$.
 See Figure~\ref{fig:mrf-distribution} for an illustration.

 By applying Definition~\ref{def:prior_w} to $\bfK_\bfZ$, we obtain the following expression for $\mathbb{P} (\bfW;\bfK_\bfZ)$: $\mathbb{P} (\bfW;\bfK_\bfZ) \propto \Omega(\bfW) \Pi_{(i,j)\in [n]^2}k(\bfZ_i-\bfZ_j)^{\bfW_{i,j}}$.
 This expression represents the prior probability of $\bfW$ under $\bfK_\bfZ$.